Advice for Visitors to Canada

 If you are an American visiting Canada and you would like additional

-information on matters concerning travel to Canada, you can go to the
+information on matters concerning your travels north, you can contact the Canadian Embassy in Washington:

 501 Pennsylvania Ave.
 NW